epics-base/pvaPy/documentation/streamingFramework.md

 We first demonstrate what happens if we use application that cannot keep up with the data source.
-For this we agan use the sample AD image processor, and request both server and client (monitor) queues.
+For this we agan use the sample AD image processor, and request both server and receiver queues.
 On terminal 1 run the following command:

 ```sh